Switzerland

 AI Narrative Control

-We ensure AI platforms accurately represent Zurich-based clients to international audiences, correcting distortions caused by asymmetric language coverage.
+We make sure AI platforms accurately show Zurich clients to international audiences.
+This fixes errors caused by poor language translation.

 Wikipedia Management